soundpress/RulesOfNYC/docs/c20/index.rst

    (3) The Standard Lease Cap:

-      (i) For a Medallion-only Hybrid Taxicab, Hacked-up under 35 RCNY §§ 67-05 or 67-05.1C of these Rules and that meet the requirements of Section 19-533 of the Administrative Code is $994 weekly.
+      (i) For a Medallion-only Hybrid Taxicab, Hacked-up under 35 RCNY §§ 67-05 or 67-05.1C and that meet the requirements of Section 19-533 of the Administrative Code is $994 weekly.

       (ii) For all other Medallion-only Taxicabs, (including Accessible Taxicabs), is $952 weekly, except that if the Medallion Owner must place an Accessible Taxicab into service as required under subdivisions (a) through (c) or (e) of 35 RCNY § 58-50, or is currently receiving payments under 35 RCNY § 58-50(j)(2), the weekly lease for that Accessible Taxicab shall include a credit to the Driver of $77 per week for the four year period of time required in 35 RCNY § 58-50(f).
 This reduction is the result of the Medallion Owner’s receipt of payment under 35 RCNY § 58-50(j)(1)(ii) and (j)(2).